Athos1972/baangt/docs/ParametersConfigFile.rst

      - If the testcase is WEB-Testing, then you can overwrite the browser, which is defined inside the testrun definition.
 If the testcase is not a Web-Testcase this setting doesn't have any effect.
 Valid values are ``Chrome``, ``FF`` and ``Safari``
    * - ``TC.ParallelRuns``
      - Number of parallel sessions to be executing.
 Values depend largely on your hardware and internet connection.
 Debugging works only in a single session.
+   * - ``TC.NetworkInfo``
+     - Creates a very detailed trace of network activity of the browser(s).
+In the output file you'll find another Tab "Network", that holds all API-Calls from the frontend (including header, payload and answer).

 # Todo:
 BrowserAttributes